 10 km: 3 hrs 42 mins

-I went through it, and broke the record I’d set 10 years earlier swimming with Otto Thaning.
+I went over it, and broke the record I’d set 10 years earlier swimming with Otto Thaning.
 Otto is an incredible swimmer – technically the best I’ve ever seen – as well as a wonderful mentor.
 On the sprint for the end he let me get ahead of him, and then effortlessly started reeling me back in.

-The finish was a dead heat.
+On that day the finish was a dead heat.
 I’ll never know whether he let me draw with him just to build me into the swimmer I could be.
 But whenever I get cocky he has three words for me: ‘Around Robben Island’.

 Cape Peninsula, South Africa